 Now, I acknowledge that it’s become very fashionable for doctors and alternative practitioners to talk “underlying causes,” but what’s wrong with the above theories is that they fail to consider that the underlying cause of gluten intolerance and Celiac disease is not some inherent problem with gluten (the protein in wheat that makes bread doughy).
 The underlying problem is that people who have gluten intolerance and Celiac disease have white blood cells that are running amok.

-If, say, an invading bacteria enters the body, white cells attack it without mercy.
-They even keep a kind of record of the invader, called an antibody, for later reference.
+Normally functioning white blood cells follow a clear cut protocol that goes a little like this.
+If, say, an invading bacteria enters the body, a special kind of white blood cell attacks it without mercy.
+It then keeps a kind of record of the invader, called an antibody, for later reference so that other white blood cells besides that special kind can recognize it, too.
 It’s like giving a photo to the bouncer guarding the front door and saying, “If this dude ever shows up again, pin this photo to his chest to identify him so that all the brothers know to escort him off the property.”

 The immune system even has special T-cells that chaperone this activity, playing the role of the levelheaded president of the fraternity.
 If the white blood cells start attacking the wrong thing, these special T-cells call off the attack, saying, “Hey, settle down!
 It’s cool.”